tytydraco/yessleep/out/I_Stopped_a_Home_Invasion_with_a_Stomach_Ache.md

 I desperately wanted to believe my girlfriend was home early from book club, but deep down I knew that wasn't true.

-I heard whoever it was stumble as they made their way to the top of the stairs.
+I heard whoever it was stumble as they made their way on to the landing.

 I fumbled for my phone as they stopped in front of the bathroom door.